woodser/monero-ts/README.md

 This library may be used to build Monero-related applications, such as GUIs, REST/JSON-RPC APIs, or libraries in other languages (e.g. [monero-java](https://github.com/monero-ecosystem/monero-java), [monero-javascript](https://github.com/monero-ecosystem/monero-javascript)).

-- Supports RPC bindings to monero-wallet-rpc and monero-daemon-rpc.
-- Supports client-side wallets in NodeJS and web apps using WebAssembly bindings to Monero Core.
+* Supports client-side wallets connected to a daemon.
-- Supports multisig, view-only, and offline wallets.
+* Supports multisig, view-only, and offline wallets.
-- Conforms to an [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
+* Conforms to an [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
-- Query wallet transactions, transfers, and outputs by their many attributes.
+* Query wallet transactions, transfers, and outputs by their many attributes.
-- Receive notifications when wallets sync, send, or receive.
+* Receive notifications when wallets sync, send, or receive.
-- Tested by over 100 JUnit test cases using JNI bindings in [monero-java](https://github.com/monero-ecosystem/monero-java).
+* Tested by over 100 JUnit test cases using JNI bindings in [monero-java](https://github.com/monero-ecosystem/monero-java).

 ## Sample code